Home

 Essential Oil Safety is a guide for the whole family, including infants, children, and pets.
 Follow these, simple “safety guidelines” to enjoy the health benefits of therapeutic aromatherapy.

-1. The first rule in Essential Oil Safety is to store the oils out of the reach of children.
+1. The first rule of safety is to store the oils out of the reach of children.
 They are very curious!

 2. The second rule is to close the bottles tightly after each use.